severinlindenmann/segmentation-of-streets-and-cars/readme.md

 ## Approaches

 The primary approach involves leveraging PyTorch and employing the fcn_resnet101 base model for transfer learning.
 Customizing it with our dataset enables us to establish weights.
 Additionally, we've developed a tailored segnet model using the Cityscapes dataset, combining gtFine and leftImg8bit datasets accessible at [Cityscapes Dataset](https://www.cityscapes-dataset.com/).
 The training with fcn_resnet101 is a really long procedure.
 So as a second aproach we tried a U-Net, specific a SegNet.
 Implementing a SegNet contains basically an encoder and a decoder.
 In this architecture there are some skip-connections to save the important weights from the encoder to the decoder.
+In this skip-connections SegNet just merge some pooling indices.
+Thats why it's more efficent and it uses less memory.

 ## History of U-Net
 The U-Net was developed and introduced by Prof. Dr. Olaf Ronnenberger.
 Prof. Dr. Olaf Ronnenberger is affiliated with Albert-Ludwigs-University in Freiburg, where he serves as a group leader in the field of pattern recognition and image processing.
 In 2015, he and his team participated in the International Symposium on Biomedical Imaging (ISBI), showcasing the U-Net.